Msmastr74/Bogobot/AI.md

 The model can ask Bogobot to make extra context available on a future AI turn.
 These requests do not run a second model call in the current turn.
 They are queued in SQLite, resolved before the next matching channel/user AI turn, injected as `{SYSTEM_TAG}:requested_context`, recorded into history, then discarded.

 With `ai.multipart_responses` enabled, Bogobot instructs the model to use the native `request_context` tool.
-The model can call this tool alongside normal assistant text when it wants to answer now and queue future context in the same turn.
+The model can call this tool alongside visible response text when it wants to answer now and queue future context in the same turn.
+With the default `response_as_tool: true`, that visible text is supplied through `respond`.

 JSON argument examples: